North Pittsburgh’s Affordable Options

 Understanding Ultrasound Imaging

 Non-invasive and entirely safe, ultrasound imaging is a technique that produces images of the inside of the body, so your radiologist and doctor can see what may be going on beneath the surface.
-While ultrasounds are most commonly used to see and hear a baby inside the womb, they can be used for many other imaging needs such as abdominal and pelvic organs, thyroid glands, testes, breasts, and blood flow.
+While ultrasound services are most commonly used to see and hear a baby inside the womb, they can be used for many other imaging needs such as abdominal and pelvic organs, thyroid glands, testes, breasts, and blood flow.

 The ultrasound machine produces high-frequency sound waves which bounce off of structures inside the body, returning to the machine to produce an image of what is there.